lruepke/HTF_lecture/summer2025/_sources/lectures/L03/intro.rst.txt

 .. admonition:: Further info

-    Have a look at the `digital rock portal <https://digitalporousmedia.org>`_ to get a better idea of what Digital Rock Physics is all about!
+    Have a look at the `digital porous media portal <https://digitalporousmedia.org>`_ to get a better idea of what Digital Rock Physics is all about!

 Theoretical Background